mth/yeti/doc/intro.rst

 ..
 CAUTION::

-   Current Yeti compiler implementation has a bug which causes tail-recursion elimination to be not done, when the destructuring bind is used in the function argument(s) declaration.
+   Current Yeti compiler implementation has a bug which causes `tail-call optimisation`_ to be not done, when the destructuring bind is used in the function argument(s) declaration.

    The workaround is to use normal function argument and do the destructuring